K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

     Linked Library.
 Since there are probably several different programs that need to print a file, the DLL is made available to all of them.
 By doing it this way, programmers don't have to write the code for routine tasks everytime they want that task performed.

+* `DNS`

+    - Domain Name Service.
+Long ago, when the internet was young, webpages were located by a series of numbers.
+These numbers were very much like a phone number.
+They were numbers one typed into the browser.
+The browser used this number to locate the webpage.
+As the internet began to grow, the numbers became too numerous to remember easily.
+A way needed to be found to give these websites proper names.
+The solution was to associate a webpage number (called an `IP address`) with a name.
+A Domain Name Service stores these names and the IP addresses connected to them.
+When you type a name into the browser, the first stop the browser makes is to the DNS server.
+This server takes the name and tries to match it to an IP address.
+Once it finds the number, the DNS then directs the browser's request to the correct address.

+* `Document`

+    - The root object of the DOM (`Document Object Model`).
+It represents the entire HTML page.
+All other elements are children, grandchildren, great grandchildren, etc. of the Document object.

+* `Documentation`

+    - The action of recording information about a program or application.
+The information tells the user how the application is intended to be used, how it has been designed, and any information relevant to installing and operating the application.
+In fact, the documentation is supposed to pretty much answer any questions the user has about the application.
+Documentation is also used extensively with computer languages and their associated data structures.
+Researching code documentation is a major part of a developer's job.

+* `DOM`

+    - Document Object Model.
+The model used to organize an HTML page.
+The model consists of a series of nested objects.
+    Each object has multiple methods that can be called.
+In addition, each object can hold properties that act as attributes.
+These attributes modify their elements.
+The DOM makes the creation of HTML pages easy and versatile.

+* `Domain`

+    - The location of a website.
+The domain name is associated with a websites IP address.
+Domain names are easier to remember than a series of numbers for most people.
+    That's why they're used in place of IP addresses.
+    However, if you know the IP address you can still use that to locate a website.

+* `DOS`

+    - Disk Operating System.
+This is the Windows Command Line.
+    If you strip away all of the layers of Graphical User Interface junk, what's left is the basic input/output of the computer itself.
+This is DOS.

+* `DoS`

+    - Denial of Service.
+A `DoS Attack` is when a computer sends a large number of requests to a server.
+The server cannot process all of the requests.
+This causes the server to slow down or fail.
+No single computer is capable of sending that many requests on its own.
+A DoS attack is usually implemented from multiple computers.